-- Check your child's backpack and homework folder daily.
+- 5. Check your child's backpack and homework folder daily.
 Make sure your child has a school bag or a backpack and one central location for carrying communication to and from school.
-Help your child to take seriously this responsibility to keep parents informed. - 6.
+Help your child to take this responsibility seriously to keep parents informed. - 6.
 Call the office if you are not certain about a message.